hvlabat/nhs_income_vs_inflation/README.md

 ## Contents
 This project was coded using R. This project contains the following files and folders, listed as seen:

+**".gitignore"** - Specifies untracked files that Git should ignore and those it should focus on.

 **".Rhistory"** - Contains a history of the commands entered, generally unimportant.

 **"codebook.txt"** - File describing the nature of the data found in the **"refined"**" data folder of this project.